Product Description

 Q: What material is the MU 325-S load roller made from?

 A: The MU 325-S features a high-carbon steel tread that is precision-machined for consistent roundness and smooth operation.
-The steel hub is also precision-finished for durability and reliable load support in manual pallet jack applications.
+The steel hub is precision-finished for durability and reliable load support in manual pallet jack applications.

 Q: What is the nominal diameter of the MU 325-S roller?